pierre-rouleau/about-python/README.rst

 #. `Learning Python`_
 #. `Installing Python`_
+#. `Selecting a Python version for a shell`_
 #. `Coding in Python`_

 .. _Learning Python:    doc/learning-python.rst
 .. _Installing Python:  doc/installing-python.rst
+.. _Selecting a Python version for a shell: selecting-python-in-shell.rst
 .. _Coding in Python:   doc/coding-in-python.rst